STAFF UNIFORM/APPEARANCE POLICY

 - Earrings should be small to moderate in size.
 No chains connecting earrings are allowed

-- Small ear gauges up to are allowed as long as they are job appropriate
+- Small ear gauges are allowed as long as they are job appropriate

 - 1 or 2 small nose studs or rings (including septum piercings) are allowed